anupbhowmik/Assembly-Codes/README.md

 - Binary Search

 ## Run Locally
 Install the emulator given in the folder emu8086v408 SETUP on your Windows machine.
+Then use the GUI to load and run any assembly code (`.asm`)